mikepk/pybald/_sources/routing.rst.txt

 ``controller`` and ``action`` Variables
 ***************************************
 The controller and action variables are used to tell the pybald router which *handler* will be executed on a match.
-These can be set either by variable caprute or by setting them explicitly using keyword arguments.
+These can be set either by variable capture or by setting them explicitly using keyword arguments.

 The ``controller`` variable is used to look up which controller *object* will be instantiated to handle the request.
 The ``action`` variable is used to determine which method on the controller object will be executed.
 If no ``action`` argument is resolved, a default value of ``index`` will be used.